awslabs/graphstorm/docs/source/gs-processing/usage/emr.rst

 Ensure EMR instance role can access the ECR repository
 ------------------------------------------------------

-To ensure we are able to pull the image from within the EMR cluster launched, we'll need to allow the
+To ensure we are able to pull the image from ECR within the EMR cluster launched, we'll need to allow the
 EC2 instance profile used by EMR to read from ECR.
-To create these roles we can run the following using an administrative user:
+To create these roles we can run the following command using an administrative user:

 .. code-block:: bash